rwieruch/blog_robinwieruch_content/blog/react-internationalization/index.md

 ---
-title: "React Internationalization wit i18n"
+title: "React Internationalization with i18n"
 description: "A React tutorial about internationalization in React with i18n for translating texts to many languages for your React application ..."
 date: "2020-02-12T13:50:46+02:00"
 categories: ["React"]